footballhead/pre-ablo/lmh_nocrash/README.md

 Medium/Heavy Armor on Warrior Hangs
 ===============================================================================

+The medium and heavy armor graphics have been converted, see [02_missing_gfx](../02_missing_gfx).
+You should only need this patch if you encounter issues using them.

-The medium and heavy armor gfx for Warrior are missing.
-Trying to load them causes a hang.
+This patch will disable medium and heavy armor graphics, treating them all as light.

-The long term fix is to convert all retail graphics from CL2 to CEL (started, see `medium-gfx`).

-The short term fix is to not try to load medium or heavy.

 Replace (at binary offset 0xB7EF0)